NaasCraft/BOWtutorial/README.md

 + __Part 2 : Feature Extraction__
     + Run this code : `python main.py -v -fe -m -s`

-        + "-fe" argument will run the feature extraction script
+        + `-fe` argument will run the feature extraction script
-        + "-m" argument will run the model fitting script
+        + `-m` argument will run the model fitting script
-        + "-s" argument will run the submission script
+        + `-s` argument will run the submission script

     + You will have to specify you don't want to use Word2Vec, enter the number of features (here 5000), and will then be prompted multiple information about the extracted features :
     ![Example console output 2](https://github.com/NaasCraft/BOWtutorial/blob/master/source/img/exampleCO_2.png)